Updated October 2019

-When you plan to travel Sri Lanka, knowing what are the best things to do before you arrive can sometimes be a little daunting.
+When you plan to travel Sri Lanka, knowing the best things to do before you arrive can sometimes be a little daunting.

 You have the internet for your research but it doesn’t quite give you the confidence to go further.

-And if you have only 7 days to explore Sri Lanka, you’ll want to see the best of Sri Lanka.
+If you have only seven days to explore Sri Lanka, you’ll want to see the best of it.

-For us, Sigiriya was one of the top things to do during our Sri Lanka stay.
-But the thought going on a safari as well, was also our motivation to see more of Sri Lanka.
+For us, Sigiriya was one of the top things to do during our stay in Sri Lanka.
+But the thought of going on a safari was also our motivation to see more of the country.

 With his help, we planned a 7-day itinerary of Sri Lanka.
-This way we could see places we would maybe return again to stay longer.
+This way, we could see places we might return to for longer stays.

-To get us started, our diver had planned a two-day tour of Dambulla, Sigiriya, and Polonnaruwa.
+Our diver had planned a two-day tour of Dambulla, Sigiriya, and Polonnaruwa to get us started.

 What we saw was amazing.

-Bandaranaike International Airport, north of Colombo is 11kms from Negombo.
+Bandaranaike International Airport, north of Colombo, is 11 km from Negombo.

-Negombo is an ideal place to start your two-day tour of Dambulla, Sigiriya, and Polonnaruwa.
+Negombo is an ideal place to start your two-day Dambulla, Sigiriya, and Polonnaruwa tour.

-And if like us, you have an evening flight, it won’t be long until you are tucked up warm in bed.
+And if you have an evening flight like us, it won’t be long until you are tucked up warm in bed.

 And don’t be surprised to see items like washing machines when you exit duty-free.
-Quite unique.
+Unique.

-Having your own personal driver there to meet you was great.
+It was great having your own personal driver there to meet you.
 The alternative is a taxi or a tuk-tuk.

 Start your Two-Day Tour of Dambulla, Sigiriya, and Polonnaruwa at Negombo Fishing Village